l3uddz/plex_autoscan/README.md

     `"MIME_TYPES": false`

     iii.
-Add in your rclone crypt paths on Google Drive into 'SERVER_PATH_MAPPINGS'.
-This will tell Plex Autoscan to map rclone crypt paths on Google Drive to their local counter part.
+Add in your Rclone crypt paths on Google Drive into 'SERVER_PATH_MAPPINGS'.
+This will tell Plex Autoscan to map Rclone crypt paths on Google Drive to their local counter part.

     ```json
     "SERVER_PATH_MAPPINGS": {